 Should you need to use public transportation, the Zurich Card is worth looking into.
 This is a 24 or 72-hour card that grants unlimited travel using the tram, bus, train, boat, and cableway in and around Zurich.
 This is an especially good option for those travelling on a tighter budget, but still a good idea for any visitor due to the card’s convenience.

 To reach Zurich, you might take a plane or train.
 Zurich is home to an international airport that you can easily fly to from cities across the world.
-From there call a taxi or rideshare service to reach your accommodation.
+From Zurich Airport, call a taxi or rideshare service to reach your accommodation.
+You can also book a private transfer here.

 If you’re travelling from another city in Switzerland (such as Geneva or Interlaken), you’ll probably arrive by train.
 Since Zurich is a major city in the country, you’ll have no problem catching a train from wherever you’re coming from.
 Keep in mind that it’s best to plan ahead and book your train tickets in advance.
 You can view schedules here.